 We tie the experience that a tax resolution firm can offer to you to how long it has been in business.
 The industry standard for determining whether a firm has experience is if it has been in business for at least five years.
 Depending on the experience you are looking for, hire a company that has been in business for longer than five years.

-As a client you want the staff of a IRS tax relief professional to assist you to your satisfaction.
+As a client, you want the staff of an IRS tax relief professional to assist you to your satisfaction.
 You should look for tax resolution companies that use people who are Certified Public Accountants (CPA) or licensed as an Enrolled Agent (EA) or certified as tax attorneys.

-They should also belong to professional organizations like the American Society of Tax Problem Solvers or the American Institute of Certified Public Accountant.
+They should also belong to professional organizations like the American Society of Tax Problem Solvers or the American Institute of Certified Public Accountants.
 Tax attorneys should be members of their state bar.

 Once you have the list of references, contact those individuals and ask them about: